NURS 7050 Clinical Management of Tuberculosis (TB)

 Legacy Code 401377

-Description This unit examines the clinical management of Tuberculosis, particularly in relation to cause, prevalence, transmission, diagnosis, treatment and prevention of the disease.
+Description This subject examines the clinical management of Tuberculosis, particularly in relation to cause, prevalence, transmission, diagnosis, treatment and prevention of the disease.
 Students will be introduced to the different diagnostic tests used in the management of the disease in both adults and children.
 Case studies drawn from across the lifespan and different populations will provide a focus for exploring the pathophysiology of Tuberculosis, diagnostic options, modes of transmission and the pharmacological and non-pharmacological treatment options available.

 School Nursing & Midwifery